Here are 10 features of your DSLR camera that you should know. They will help improve you as a photographer.

-Another thing that aperture adjustment does is to brighten or darken the overall image.
-With a wider aperture, you’re letting more light in through the lens and onto the camera’s sensor, so images will become bright.
-Go the other way, and your images will become darker as you narrow the aperture, as this time you’re letting less light reach the sensor during the period of the exposure.
+Another thing that aperture adjustment does is to allow more or less light to reach the sensor.
+With a wider aperture, you’re letting more light in through the lens and onto the camera’s sensor.
+Go the other way, and less light will come in as you narrow the aperture.

 Shutter Priority Mode

 Shutter Priority Mode lets you control / adjust the speed of the shutter while the camera takes charge of determining the aperture.
 Adjusting the shutter speed will let you freeze motion if you choose a faster shutter speed.
 A slower shutter speed will increase the amount of motion blur in your images.
 A good example would be including a subtle blurring of the wings of a kestrel, as it hovers in the sky.
 You capture this activity with a slower shutter speed.
-Adjusting the shutter speed also affects the brightness of the image in a similar way as adjusting the aperture.
-If you select a faster shutter speed, you’re reducing the time that the shutter is held open, which lets less light into the camera’s sensor, resulting in a darkening of the overall image.
-Conversely, you will notice images become brighter as you slow down the shutter speed, as you’re causing the camera to hold the shutter open for slightly longer, letting in more light onto the sensor as a result.
+Adjusting the shutter speed also affects light reaching the sensor in a similar way as adjusting the aperture.
+If you select a faster shutter speed, you’re reducing the time that the shutter is held open, which lets less light into the camera’s sensor..
+Conversely, more light will come in as you slow down the shutter speed, as you’re causing the camera to hold the shutter open for slightly longer.

 Manual Mode lets you control / adjust both shutter speed and the aperture.
 Choose this option if you want total control over determining these two settings rather than letter the camera’s algorithms calculate the most appropriate settings.
 You may be fine with that; but, then again, taking manual control will allow you absolute control over the artistic process and outcome with your photography.